 Here are my reviews of the best coffee grinders of 2017 to quickly help you decide which you should get.

-You can get the Smart Pro Grinder here on Amazon
+You can get the Baratza Virtuoso here on Amazon

 You can get it here on Amazon

 Best Fully Automatic Coffee Grinder – Breville Smart Grinder Pro

 The first thing to note about the Breville Smart Grinder Pro as compared to the Baratza Virtuoso is that it has more controls.
 With dials, buttons, and even a backlit LCD display, it sure seems to be more complex to operate.
 Which it actually is.